StartfundInc/erc-refundable-token-standard/working.md

 - The seller creates an escrow smart contract with detailed escrow information.
 The information could include seller token contract address, buyer token contract address,  lock period, exchange rate, the maximum number of buyers, minimum balance of buyers, etc.
 - The seller funds seller tokens to the escrow contract.
 - Buyers fund buyer tokens which are pre-defined in the escrow contract.
-- When the escrow status meets success, the seller can withdraw buyer tokens and buyers can withdraw seller tokens based on exchange rates.
+- When the escrow status meets success, the seller can withdraw buyer tokens, and buyers can withdraw seller tokens based on exchange rates.
 - Buyers can withdraw(or refund) their funded token if the escrow process is failed or is in the middle of the escrow process.

 ## Motivation

 Due to the nature of cryptocurrencies that guarantee anonymity, there is no way to get it back to the cryptocurrency that has already been paid.
 To solve this problem, the Escrow service exists in the real world.
-However, it is difficult to implement an escrow service coordinated by a third-party arbitrator in a decentralized cryptocurrency ecosystem.
+However, it is challenging to implement an escrow service coordinated by a third-party arbitrator in a decentralized cryptocurrency ecosystem.
 To solve this, we designed a smart contract that acts as an escrow and devised a function where each token is sent back to the original wallet if the escrow is not completed.

-Escrow smart contract service holds the `ERC20` tokens until a particular condition has been met for the seller and buyers.
-By the `ERC5528` standard, smart contract developers can define a wide range of rules to make the deals more successful.
+Escrow smart contract service should support refund `ERC20` tokens in the middle of the escrow process or when the operation fails.

 ## Specification